-4.5 Monitor a Job
+4.4 How to Monitor a Job on Ranger

 When you submit a job, the scheduler assigns it a state and changes that state over time.
 The four basic states are

 - Unscheduled Likely a sign something is wrong. - DepWait This job is set to run after another finishes. - Waiting It's in the queue and waiting for resources to become available. - Running As far as the scheduler is concerned, everything is working.